Where & When Did Wigs Become so Popular?

 Modern Day Wigs

 Modern wigs are much more natural and versatile compared to earlier European wigs.
-Most wigs are machine wefted from Asia, but custom wigs are also very popular in America.
+Most wigmakers reside in Asia and create and weft wigs with a machine.
+However, custom wigs are also very popular in America.

 Custom wigs allow a customer to have a stylist create a wig to fit the exact dimensions of the client’s head.
 Custom and machine weft wigs can also come in various curl patterns.